bravesdev/aurora-render/README.md

 > [!WARNING]
 > The current version is **pre-alpha**, meaning the renderer is currently **limited** to importing models in the **.OBJ** format.
+> Download glad.c from the (official website)[https://glad.dav1d.de/generated/tmppvfjrm_2glad/] and move it to the main directory.

 ---